Fun and Fancy Free

-The film is a compilation of two stories: Bongo, narrated by Dinah Shore and is loosely based on the short story "Little Bear Bongo" by Sinclair Lewis, and Mickey and the Beanstalk, narrated by Edgar Bergen and based on the "Jack and the Beanstalk" fairy tale.
-Though the film is primarily animated, it also uses live-action segments to join its two stories.
-Mickey and the Beanstalk marked the last time that Walt Disney voiced Mickey Mouse, as he was too busy on other projects to continue voicing the character.
-Disney replaced himself with sound-effects artist Jimmy MacDonald.
+Fun and Fancy Free, formerly known as Fun & Fancy Free, is a 1947 American animated musical fantasy anthology film produced by Walt Disney and Ben Sharpsteen and released on September 27, 1947, by RKO Radio Pictures.
+The film is a compilation of two stories: Bongo, narrated by Dinah Shore and loosely based on the short story "Little Bear Bongo" by Sinclair Lewis; and Mickey and the Beanstalk, narrated by Edgar Bergen and based on the "Jack and the Beanstalk" fairy tale.
+Though the film is primarily animated, it also uses live-action segments starring Bergen to join its two stories.

 Plot

-Jiminy Cricket first appears inside a large plant in a large house, exploring and singing "I'm a Happy-go-Lucky Fellow", until he happens to stumble upon a doll, a teddy bear, and a record player with some records, one of which is Bongo, a musical romance story narrated by actress Dinah Shore.
-Jiminy decides to set up the record player to play the story of Bongo.
+Jiminy Cricket appears inside a large house, exploring and singing "I'm a Happy-go-Lucky Fellow" until he comes across a doll, a teddy bear, and a record player.
+Among the records, he finds one titled Bongo, a musical romance story narrated by Dinah Shore, and decides to play it.